 Additionally, you should avoid sugary foods and drinks.
-Sugar feeds harmful bacteria, and this bacteria creates acid that causes cavities.
+Sugar feeds harmful germs, and this germs creates acid that causes cavities.
 You don't have to cut sugar out of your diet completely.
 However, it's better to ingest natural sugars found in fruits and vegetables.

 Eating raw vegetables stimulates saliva flow, which helps to fight cavities.
 Also, the crunchiness of a carrot or broccoli can remove plaque.

 It's important to take dental care seriously.
 By making a few changes to your oral hygiene routine, you can ensure that you'll have beautiful, healthy teeth for years to come.

 Looking for a 100% all-natural liquid tooth oil and mouth rinse?
 Check out OraMD Original Strength and OraMD Extra Strength.
 Subscribe to our Trusted Health Club newsletter for more information about natural living tips, natural health, oral care, skincare, body care and foot care.
 If you are looking for more health resources check out the Trusted Health Resources list.